|Effective date||22 June 2020|

 b) one copy of the examined thesis or dissertation becomes the property of RMIT and shall be filed with the candidate’s official records

-c) (with the exception of 12.6 below) a record of the fail will be placed on the RMIT student system.
+c) (except for section 14 of this procedure) a record of the fail will be placed on the RMIT student system.

-12.6.
-On receiving a fail outcome for a doctoral examination, candidates may, within two (2) months of classification, apply to have their HDR submission examined for the award of the related masters by research program.
+15.4.
+On receiving a ‘Failed’ outcome for a doctoral examination, candidates may, within two (2) months of receiving the classification, apply to have their HDR submission examined for the award of the related masters by research program.
 In these circumstances, candidates:

 a) must be enrolled in a masters by research degree program to submit for this examination